MEd, Counseling

 • English Language Proficiency: Applicants who are not native English speakers may need to submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic test.
 Prospective students should refer to the Graduate Division website for specific score requirements and information about possible exemptions.

-• International Student Requirements: Admitted international students are required to complete a Confidential Financial Statement, which includes identification documents and show proof of sufficient funding.
+• We are not accepting International students for Fall 2025.
+International students may apply for Fall 2026.
+International Student Requirements: Admitted international students are required to complete a Confidential Financial Statement, which includes identification documents and show proof of sufficient funding.
 More information can be found on the Graduate Division Forms website.

 • Interview: Qualified applicants will be invited to participate in an interview with faculty members.